segmentio/segment-docs/src/connections/destinations/catalog/owneriq-pixel/index.md

 ## OwnerIQ Destination

-[OwnerIQ](https://www.owneriq.com/platform-coex) allows marketers to leverage transparent, directly sourced, deterministic, shopping and purchasing data from retailers and brands.
+[OwnerIQ](https://www.owneriq.com/platform-coex) allows marketers to use transparent, directly sourced, deterministic, shopping and purchasing data from retailers and brands.

 This destination is maintained by OwnerIQ.
 For any issues with the destination, [contact their team](mailto:coex-support@owneriq.com).